6 minute read

 Here is what you can do:

 We here at The Green Blazer think Nick Nayler said it best from “Thank you for smoking” in this scene HERE.
 Of course, we know that smoking may be harmful, but we are exercising our freedom to smoke regardless.
+We have all the RAW rolling papers and pre rolled cones you will ever need.
 Same for our choice to eat fast food or work a desk job and to not work out.
 We are allowed to make our own choices in America because we can be trusted with the risk!
 Although society may view smokers differently, we all should be free to try it and live our lives smoking that good shit if we want to.

 So if you are among the 150 million people who smoke weed or tobacco worldwide, we want to help you combat the stigma.
 Here’s how: